-Pro electricians use a variety of tools to pull cable and wire.
-When pulling either high or low voltage cables, you need good electrical wire pulling tools.
-You also need to understand which tool is the right tool for the job.
+You may have seen professional electricians use a variety of tools to pull cable and wire.
+It doesn’t matter if you’re pulling high or low-voltage cables—you need the best electrical wire pulling tools for the job.
+You also need to understand the different ways in which each of these tools works.

-While wire pulling is simply part of the job, it can slow down those new to the electrical trade.
-Recent advances have thrust new products onto the market.
-These new electrical wire pulling tools can save you time and money if used properly.
-Whether you find yourself in a complex retrofit or a new commercial job, the right electrical wire pulling tools can reduce frustration and shave time off the job.
+While wire pulling is simply part of the job, but it can slow down those new to the electrical trades.
+Recent advances have thrust new products onto the market, however.
+These electrical wire pulling tools can really save you time and money if used properly.
+Whether you find yourself in a complex retrofit or a new commercial job, the right electrical wire pulling tools can reduce frustration and shave hours off the job.

 What are the Most Common Electrical Cable Pulling Tools?

 We want to cover several things in this article.
-Selecting the right wire pulling tools for the job is the primary challenge.
-You must also understand how those tools work and in what scenario each excels.
+First, we want to help you select the right wire pulling tools for the job.
+Second, you need to understand how those tools work and in what scenario each excels.
 The right tool can land you in a happy place—and the wrong tool may put set you up for some long, grueling hours.
-Each tool, from fish rods and tape to conduit pistons and pull cord, have their place.
-The best wire pulling tools vary from application to application.
+Each tool, from fish rods and tape to conduit pistons and pull cord, has its place.

 This is your number one stop for pulling 12 gauge wires or even low voltage cable through conduit.
 A good fish tape is going to make or break you.
 We look for features that keep you safe or speed up the work.